hrishikeshwarrier4/hrishikeshwarrier4/README.md

 ## 🚀 About Me

 - 🔭 **Currently Working On**: Analyzing customer data at [Epsilon](https://www.epsilon.com/) to optimize marketing strategies and improve customer segmentation.
-- 📈 **Recent Project**: Developed AI-based chatbot for tax consultation, leveraging GPT-3.5 and a vector database to enhance document processing efficiency.
+- 📈 **Recent Project**: Developed an AI-powered chatbot called [QueryLens](https://github.com/hrishikeshwarrier4/querylens) for conversational data analytics.
+Integrated LangChain, Plotly, and Streamlit to allow users to query data in natural language and generate interactive visualizations automatically.
+Enhanced multi-step query handling with contextual memory and hybrid Python-SQL agent workflows.
 - 🎓 **Education**: Master of Science in Information Systems from Northeastern University (2024) and a Bachelor's in Electronics Engineering.
 - 🌱 **Learning & Interests**: Continuously exploring new advancements in data engineering and machine learning.